microchip-pic-avr-examples/avr128da48-cnano-adc-window-comparator-mplab/README.md

   <br><img src="images/Program_Clean_and_Build.PNG" width="400">

 5. Select AVRxxxxx Curiosity Nano in the Connected Hardware Tool section of the project settings:
-  <br>Right click on the project and click Properties.
+  <br>Right click the project and click Properties.
   <br>Click the arrow under the Connected Hardware Tool.
   <br>Select the AVRxxxxx Curiosity Nano by clicking on the SN.
   <br>Click **Apply** and then **OK**.